galvanized/babot/README.md

 - `forever start babot.js`

 ## Running
 One time (or when changed) `node deployCommands.js`, you should see "Successfully registered application commands."
+It should then exit.

 `node babot.js`
 or